|Subject:||Venous Angioplasty with or without Stent Placement|

 Iliac Vein Compression Syndrome (for example, May-Thurner Syndrome)

 May-Thurner syndrome has been treated with endovascular stent placement for nearly 20 years (O'Sullivan, 2000; Semba, 1994).
 Endovascular therapy, specifically catheter-directed thrombolysis followed by stent placement, is the current primary intervention for May-Thurner syndrome (Moudgill, 2009).
 Review of the current literature, primarily case studies and case series, indicates that angioplasty has also been used with mixed results.
-Peters and colleagues (2012) reports three cases and Zander (2008) reports one case of successful intervention in May-Thurner compression with angioplasty.
+Peters and colleagues (2012) report three cases and Zander (2008) reports one case of successful intervention in May-Thurner compression with angioplasty.
 However, Patel (2000) reports that 10 women with symptomatic May-Thurner syndrome failed an initial course of angioplasty and subsequently progressed to urokinase and stenting.
 One retrospective case review from a surgical registry included 15 May-Thurner cases in which venous angioplasty with stenting restored and maintained venous flow through the compressed area.
-Titus and colleagues (2011) described a series of iliofemoral venous angioplasty and stenting occurring over a four-year period.
+Titus and colleagues (2011) described a series of iliofemoral venous angioplasty and stenting occurring over a 4-year period.
 Charts were retrospectively reviewed for individual demographics, the extent of venous system involvement, the time course of the venous pathology, and any underlying cause.
 The 15 (42%) individuals with a recognized underlying etiology had been diagnosed with May-Thurner syndrome.
 An etiology was not recognized in nine cases.
 A total of 36 subjects (40 limbs) were stented from January 2005 through December 2008.
-Both lower extremities were involved in four subjects.
+Both lower extremities were involved in 4 subjects.
 Thrombolysis was performed in 19 cases (52.8%).
 The mean follow-up time period in the study population was 10.5 months.
 One stent in the study occluded acutely and required restenting.
-Primary patency rates at 6, 12, and 24 months were 88%, 78.3%, and 78.3%, respectively.
-Secondary patency rates for the same time frames were 100%, 95%, and 95%.
-Better outcomes were seen in stenting for May-Thurner syndrome and idiopathic causes, whereas external compression and thrombophilia seemed to portend less favorable outcomes (P < .001).
+Primary patency rates at 6, 12 and 24 months were 88%, 78.3% and 78.3%, respectively.
+Secondary patency rates for the same time frames were 100%, 95% and 95%.
+Better outcomes were seen in stenting for May-Thurner syndrome and idiopathic causes, whereas external compression and thrombophilia seemed to portend less favorable outcomes (P<0.001).
 Symptomatic improvement was reported in 24 of 29 individuals (83%) contacted by telephone follow-up.

 Venous Angioplasty for Pulmonary Vein Stenosis